mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 ### Value formatter

 The value formatters allow you to format values for display as a string.

-- use it to format a JavaScript `Date` object.
+For instance, you can use it to format a JavaScript `Date` object.

 ```tsx
 const columns: GridColDef[] = [